CompSciWizard/TicTacToe/README.md

-Enjoy playing the next generation of Tic Tac Toe
+Revolutionizing the industries with the next-gen Tic Tac Toe product.